On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator

 Assumption~\ref{assum:cc} links observed outcomes to their corresponding potential outcomes.
-Assumption~\ref{assum:confounding} implies that, conditional on both observed covariates $L$ and latent variables $U$, treatment assignment is independent of the untreated potential outcome—despite the general case where $A \not\!\perp\!\!\!\perp Y_t^{a=0} \mid L$.
+Assumption~\ref{assum:confounding} implies that, conditional on both observed covariates \( L \) and latent variables \( U \), treatment assignment is independent of the untreated potential outcome.
+This contrasts with the general case where \( A \) is not conditionally independent of \( Y_t^{a=0} \) given \( L \) alone.
 Assumption~\ref{assum:pos_U} ensures sufficient overlap in treatment assignment across values of $L$ and $U$, enabling regular identification and estimation.
-Assumption~\ref{assum:na} may be redundant if one is willing to posit an underlying graphical causal model, such as a single world intervention graph (SWIG) \citep{richardson2013single} or a nonparametric structural equation model with independent errors \citep{pearl2009causality}.
+In some settings, Assumption~\ref{assum:na} may be redundant if one is willing to posit an underlying graphical causal model, such as a single world intervention graph (SWIG) \citep{richardson2013single} or a nonparametric structural equation model with independent errors \citep{pearl2009causality}.
 These frameworks often imply Assumption~\ref{assum:na} through the temporal ordering of variables, particularly when treatment is assigned strictly between the pre- and post-treatment periods \citep{piccininni2025refining}.

-Assumption \ref{assum:ct} pertains to the distributional form of the outcomes and reflects the continuous nature of the data considered in this paper.
+Assumption \ref{assum:ct} pertains to the distributional form of the outcomes and reflects the continuous nature of the outcome considered in this paper.

 \begin{assumption}[Continuity] We assume that, almost surely: \begin{enumerate}[label=(\alph*), ref=\theassumption(\alph*)] \item The conditional distribution function $F_{Y_{0}\mid A=0, L, U}(\cdot)$ is continuous. \item The conditional distribution function $F_{Y_{1}\mid A=0, L, U}(\cdot)$ is continuous. \end{enumerate} \end{assumption}